 Famous for its beautiful stretches of beach, stunning scenery and magical moorland, North Devon is one of the UK's top holiday hotspots.
-The region is packed with beaches, pretty fishing villages and fun family attractions as well as being a haven for foodies looking for the next best thing.
+The region is packed with beaches, pretty fishing villages, fun family attractions, and a haven for foodies looking for the next best thing.

 About the village: